duleorlovic/blog/_posts/2018-03-22-stimulus-js.md

 end
 ```

-* stimulus-use can be loaded in two was
+* stimulus-use tools can be loaded in two was
   ```
   # extending
   import { IntersectionController } from 'stimulus-use'